+Do you have radiation-phobia?
 Do you fear serious health problems due to being exposed to radiation from the Japanese nuclear plants?

 There is little to fear.
 The situation in Japan is a far cry from being as harmful as other nuclear accidents were, and the dangers from those, too, were blown out of all proportions.
 Here is a very informative account of that: